ducbrick/data-mining-report/README.md

   + Example:
   ![](assets/actual_minhash.png)

-#### 4. Vector embeddings
+#### 4. Semantic vector embeddings
-   + "An *embedding* is a mapping of objects into a continuous vector space.
+   + An *embedding* is a representation of objects into a continuous vector space.
 We can see that Bag of Words and Minhash signatures are also vector representations of documents.
-   + However, here we consider Word/Document embeddings as vector representations **with regards to their meanings** (or we can just call this Semantic embedding idk)
+   + However, here we consider Word/Document embeddings **with regards to their meanings** (or we can just call this Semantic embedding idk)
-   + The idea: similar words are near each other in high-dimensional space;
+   + The idea: similar meaning words are near each other in high-dimensional space;
    + Technique: Word2Vec with Skip-gram or CBOW.
 We explain Skip-gram with negative sampling
    + Skip-gram actually trains a classification model for the task:  **"Is word w likely to show up near word c"**.
 We take the weights of the words after training as embeddings.
      + The training for the model is self-supervised: a word $w$ that appears near the target word $c$ acts as an answer to the classifier